prasanacodes/simple-counter-app-round1/README.md

 - **Current Value Display**: Shows the live count.
 - **Save Button**: Allows users to save the current counter value with a custom name.
 - **Saved Counts Display**: A dedicated section to view all saved counts and their names.
+- **Reset Button**: Resets the current counter value to zero.
+- **Clear Saved Button**: Clears all previously saved counts.
+- **Confirmation Dialogs**: Prompts for confirmation before resetting the counter or clearing saved counts.
 - **Stylish Design**: Modern and responsive UI using CSS.
 - **Pure JavaScript**: No frameworks or libraries are used, keeping it lightweight.